 Identifying the scope of your research early on and setting clear boundaries is possibly the most useful task you will perform during the production of your thesis.
 Clearly defining the theoretical, methodological and empirical boundaries is likely something you may have to repeat during the research process, particularly if you encounter a dead end in the search for one type of data or evidence, or if you discover another type which you believe will help you to answer your research question more plausibly.
 It is often hard to let material go if you have spent a lot of time gathering and writing it up, but in the interest of a tight and coherent argument, you may find you have to cut sections out.
 Using the introduction to clarify the question and the empirical scope of the thesis, such as the case studies or the time periods you focus on, will narrow the focus of the thesis.
-Regular talks with your thesis supervisor will help you identify appropriate boundaries and make adjustments early on, thereby helping you to make the best of your time.
+Regular talks with your thesis supervisor will help you to make the best of your time.